Latest News

 As investors expect Fed rate cuts, stocks rise and the dollar is set to lose 10 days in a row.

-Wall Street stocks rallied Wednesday, led by small cap companies.
-The Russell 2000 index rose 1.9% while the benchmark S&P 500 gained for the second consecutive day.
-The gains were made after the U.S. private employment data showed their largest drop in over two-and-a half years, and after a survey in the services sector revealed that activity was stable in November while hiring slowed.
-FedWatch, a tool of the CME Group, shows that Fed funds futures indicate an implied 89% chance for a 25 basis-point cut during the next U.S. central banks meeting on December 10.
-This is compared to an 83.4% probability a week earlier.
-According to LSEG, the U.S. Dollar Index, which measures the performance of the U.S. Currency against six other currencies, fell 0.05% last day.
-This is the longest loss streak since at least 1970.
-The yield on the 10-year Treasury bond in the United States was last up by 2.7 basis points to 4.083%.
-This is after the Financial Times reported that bond investors expressed concern to the U.S. Treasury on Wednesday about Kevin Hassett's potential to aggressively reduce interest rates so as to align with Donald Trump’s preferences.
+According to LSEG, the dollar index (which tracks the U.S.'s currency performance against six other currencies) was down 0.05% last day.
+This is the longest losing streak since at least 1971.
+The yield on a 10-year Treasury bond in the United States was last up by 2.7 basis points to 4.083%.
+This is after the Financial Times reported that bond investors expressed concern to the U.S. Treasury on Wednesday about Kevin Hassett's potential to aggressively reduce interest rates to match President Donald Trump’s preferences.

 Shoki Omori is the chief desk strategist at Mizuho, Tokyo.
 He said that "the 30-year JGB was unexpectedly strong."
 The extent of previous selling seems to have created a feeling of cheap valuation, which in turn encouraged demand.

-In Hong Kong, offshore trading, the yuan weakened a bit, and the dollar rose 0.1% to 7.0664 yuan.
-On Wednesday, the Chinese currency reached its highest level in over a year against the dollar.
+In Hong Kong, offshore trading, the yuan weakened a bit, resulting in a 0.1% increase in the dollar at 7,0664 yuan.
+On Wednesday, the Chinese currency reached its highest level in over a year against the US dollar.
 After a recent run of hot metals, precious metals have cooled.
-The last time gold was down by 0.2%, at $4,199 per ounce.
-Silver fell by 1.8$, at $57.4 an ounce after reaching a record high on Wednesday of $58.98.
+Silver fell 1.8%, to $57.41 per ounce after reaching a record of $58.98 an ounce on Wednesday.
+Gold dropped 0.3%, at $4,192.
+Brent crude rose 0.4% to $62.92 per barrel.
+Reporting by Gregor Stuart Hunter, Editing by Lincoln Feast; Sonali Paul, Andrew Heavens, and Chizu Nomiyama

 (source: Reuters)